tellor-io/TellorDocs/getting-data/tellor-functions.md

 ### `getDataBefore`

-> Finds the most recent submission for a given queryId **before** a specific timestamp.
+> Finds the most recent undisputed submission for a given queryId **before** a specific timestamp.
 >
 > * It is recommended that you use this function with a buffer time when retrieving oracle values.
 This [allows time](../the-basics/fundamentals.md#finality) for bad values to be disputed.